Generic Name: aspirin and oxycodone (AS pir in and ox i KOE done)

 Percodan may also be used for purposes not listed in this medication guide.

 Oxycodone may be habit-forming, even at regular doses.
 Take Percodan exactly as prescribed by your doctor.
 Never share the medicine with another person.
-MISUSE OF NARCOTIC PAIN MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
+MISUSE OF NARCOTIC PAIN MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.

 Aspirin should not be given to a child or teenager who has a fever, especially if the child also has flu symptoms or chicken pox.
 Aspirin can cause a serious and sometimes fatal condition called Reye's syndrome in children.